ds-04/cobbler_deploy/README.md

 # cobbler_deploy
 Ansible role to deploy a cobbler v3 server and configure it on a RHEL/Centos 8 based host

+**THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**

 It will configure cobbler v3 to be a TFTP boot host and repo mirror
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns